Doping in figure skating: Countries

-Russia
+Soviet Union and Russia

+In a 1991 interview, three-time Olympic champion Irina Rodnina admitted that Soviet skaters used doping substances in preparation for the competitive season, stating: "Boys in pairs and singles used drugs, but this was only in August or September.
+This was done just in training, and everyone was tested (in the Soviet Union) before competitions."

 In 2000, Elena Berezhnaya, a pairs skater, tested positive for pseudoephedrine.
 She stated that she been taking cold medication approved by a doctor to treat bronchitis, but because she hadn't informed the ISU, was stripped of her 2000 European Championships gold medal.

 In 2008, Yuri Larionov, a pairs skater who won silver at the 2007 World Junior Championships and gold at the 2007–08 Junior Grand Prix Final with partner Vera Bazarova, was suspended for an anti-doping violation for 18 months (January 2008 to July 2009) for using furosemide, a powerful diuretic which the World Anti-Doping Agency classifies as a "masking" anabolic and steroids.
 Larionov claimed that the use of the furosemide was for weight loss and not diuretic purposes.

 In 2016, former European ice dancing champion Ekaterina Bobrova failed a doping test when she tested positive for meldonium prior to the 2016 World Championships, after the substance had been banned by WADA.
 Bobrova/Soloviev were not allowed to compete at the 2016 World Championships However, her ban was overturned since there are was less than one microgram of meldonium and there were the uncertainties around how long it stays in the body.
 The ISU did not disqualify any of Bobrova/Soloviev's results.

 In 2019, pair skater Alexandra Koshevaya was sanctioned for a two-year suspension (March 7, 2019 – March 6, 2021) after testing positive for torasemide during the 2019 Winter Universiade in Krasnoyarsk by the ISU.
 She had mistakenly taken the medicine to reduce swelling (edema) in her foot and had not consulted a sports doctor about the ingestion of torasemide.
 According to the ISU Disciplinary Commission the "Alleged Offender concluded by regretting what had happened and taking the obligation never to take any medicine without prior consultation with specialists again."